Skip to content

 Users can access HPSS data remotely using Globus.
 We recommend a two-stage process to move data to or from HPSS and a remote site.
 Use Globus to transfer the data between NERSC and the remote site (your scratch or CFS directory would make a useful temporary staging point at NERSC) and use hsi or htar to move the data into HPSS.

-User the dedicated xfer queue for long-running transfers to / from HPSS.
-You can also submit jobs to the xfer queue after your computations are done.
-The xfer queue is configured to limit the number of running jobs per user to the same number as the limit of HPSS sessions.
+User the dedicated xfer QOS for long-running transfers to / from HPSS.
+You can also submit jobs to the xfer QOS after your computations are done.
+The xfer QOS is configured to limit the number of running jobs per user to the same number as the limit of HPSS sessions.

 HPSS Usage Charging